designstem/projects/frequency2/index.md

 # <big><big>Frequency & Motion</big></big>

-<big><big>Learn about the beginnings of moving pictures, the art and the science behind it and why we are still so mesmerized watching those GIF memes.</big></big>
+<big>Learn about the beginnings of moving pictures, the art and the science behind it and why we are still so mesmerized watching those GIF memes.</big>

 **Skills:** frequency, framerate, sinusoidal wave **Tools:** turntable, paper, scissors, pencil(s), printer, smartphone/tablet/PC for online tool